 An admission decision is valid only for the semester for which it is granted.
-If applicants are accepted by Concordia and choose not to attend, they must submit a new application to be reconsidered for admission.
+If applicants are accepted by Concordia and choose not to attend, they must submit a new application and all required supporting documents to be reconsidered for admission.

-Admission requirements and application procedures for the Master of Arts in Biblical and Christian Studies and Master of Information Systems Security Management programs are indicated in sections 13.1 and 13.3.1.B.
+Admission requirements and application procedures for the Graduate programs are indicated in sections 13.1 and 13.3.1.B.

 3.1 General Admission Requirements

 3.1.1 Application for Admission

-A. Undergraduate Admission Deadlines
+A. Undergraduate Application Deadlines

 B. Information for International Applicants

 C. Official Transcripts and Documents

 D. Ownership of Documents

 E. Protection of Information

 F. Misrepresentation

 3.1.2 Transfer Credit

 3.1.3 English Language Requirement

 3.1.4 Early Admission

 A. High School Applicants

 B. Transfer Applicants

 C. After-Degree Applicants

 D. Registration

 E. Final Offers of Admission

-3.2 Admission to Arts, Management, and Science Degree Pro-
+3.2 Admission to Arts, Management, and Science Degree Pro

 grams (Direct-Entry)

 3.2.1 High School Student Admission

-A. Bachelor of Arts Programs
+Bachelor of Arts Programs

 B. Bachelor of Management Program

 C. Bachelor of Science Programs

 D. International Baccalaureate

 E. Advanced Placement

 F. Out-of-Province Admission

 G. International Admission

 3.2.2 Home-Schooled Student Admission

 3.2.3 Special Admission

 A. Course Deficiency

-2.2.4 B. Average Deficiency
+B. Average Deficiency

 3.2.4 Non-Matriculated Student Admission

 A. Bachelor of Arts Programs

 B. Bachelor of Management Program

-3.2.5 C. Bachelor of Science Programs Transfer Student Admission
+C. Bachelor of Science Programs

+3.2.5 Transfer Student Admission

-3.2.3 A. Bachelor of Arts and Bachelor of Science Programs
+A. Bachelor of Arts and Bachelor of Science Programs

-3.3 B. Bachelor of Management Program Admission to the Four-Year Bachelor of Arts in Psychology
+B. Bachelor of Management Program

+3.3 Admission to the Four-Year Bachelor of Arts in Psycholog

-3.3 (Applied Emphasis)
+(Applied Emphasis)

 3.3.1 Admission Requirements

 3.3.2 Selection Process

 3.4 Admission to After-Degree Programs

 3.4.1 Education (After Degree) in Elementary Education

-5.4.1 A. Admission Requirements
+A. Admission Requirements

 B. Selection Process

 3.4.2 Environmental Health (After Degree)

-J. 1.2 A. Admission Requirements
+A. Admission Requirements

 B. Selection Process

 3.4.3 Career Development Diploma or Certificate

-A. Admission Requirements

-3.5 Church Work Programs